 Hang around bourbon enthusiasts long enough and you’ll find the f-word frequently associated with Wild Turkey.
 F-U-N-K. Who doesn’t want it?
-Well, probably Jimmy.
+Well, probably Jimmy Russell.
 I’ve heard he’s not fond of the phrase “Wild Turkey Funk.”
 But nevertheless, it exists.

 Net proof = 102 (approx.)

 This was my first Wild Turkey blend I’d call a success.
-Sure, it was a naive attempt at recreating dusty Turkey magic; however, keep in mind that Master’s Keep 17-year was distilled in the late 1990’s and the Russell’s Reserve Single Barrel I used originally (a 2013 bottle) was distilled in the early/mid-2000’s.
-While MK17 was undoubtedly barreled at the old 107 entry proof, the 2013 Russell’s Reserve Single Barrel may have been barreled at either 107 or 110 proof.
-Still lower than the 115 barrel-entry proof used since 2006.
-While barrel entry proof is only one of many factors that likely contribute to the dusty Turkey profile, it’s still a significant factor.
-So If you try this blend, I’d recommend finding an older label Russell’s Reserve Single Barrel or a modern private barrel selection showcasing notable classic Turkey character.
-You may just get lucky and capture some funky magic!
+It was a naive attempt at recreating dusty Turkey magic; however, keep in mind that Master’s Keep Seventeen-Year was distilled in the late 1990s and the Russell’s Reserve Single Barrel I used originally (a 2013 bottle) was distilled in the early/mid-2000s.
+While Master’s Keep 17 was undoubtedly barreled at the old 107 barrel-entry proof, the 2013 Russell’s Reserve Single Barrel may have been barreled at either 107 or 110 proof.
+(Still lower than the 115 barrel-entry proof used since 2006.)
+While barrel-entry proof is only one of many factors contributing to the dusty Turkey profile, it’s a significant factor.
+With that said, if you try this blend I’d recommend finding an older label Russell’s Reserve Single Barrel or a modern private barrel selection showcasing classic Turkey character.
+You might just get lucky and capture some funky magic!

 Forgiven but not Forgotten